 Sometimes it helps to change the channel, to take some kind of action.
-Watch TV, eat an apple, ask for a hug, get out of the house, something (not harmful) to shake things up, distract yourself, tune out, burn off steam, etc.
+Watch TV, eat an apple, ask for a hug, get out of the house, do something (not harmful) to shake things up, distract yourself, tune out, burn off steam, etc.

-At some point you still have to engage the mind directly and do what you can with your situation.
-But there is certainly a place for respite or pleasure in its own right, plus these help refuel you for challenges.
+At some point, you still have to engage the mind directly and do what you can with your situation.
+But there is certainly a place for respite or pleasure in its own right, plus this helps to refuel you for challenges.

-Plus, changing channels has the built-in benefit of taking initiative on your own behalf.
+Plus, changing channels has the built-in benefit of taking the initiative on your own behalf.
 This helps counter the natural but harmful sense of helplessness that comes from tough times, and it supports the feeling that you and your needs truly matter.

 For starters, give yourself permission to change the channel.
 Sometimes people get stuck in a situation, relationship, or feeling and think it’s more noble, awake, open, mindful, accepting, or therapeutic to stay with it, even if it hurts like crazy and isn’t getting any better.
 Sure, let’s not err on the side of suppressing feelings or running from the first hint of discomfort.
 But let’s also not err on the side of running laps around a track in hell.